 Public engagement kick-off

-On July 29, 2020, DEQ held a virtual information session to kick-off the public engagement process to develop a program to cap and reduce greenhouse gas emissions in Oregon.
+On July 29, 2020, DEQ held a virtual information session to kick-off the public engagement process to develop a new program to reduce greenhouse gas emissions in Oregon.
 The meeting was an opportunity for the public and stakeholders to learn more about the program development and upcoming opportunities for participation, ask questions, and provide comment.